-- You have the right to expect that the quality, reliability and maintenance of your electric distribution service will not change and is monitored by the PUC.
+- You have the right to expect that the quality, reliability and maintenance of your natural electric distribution service will not change and is monitored by the PUC.

 - You have the right to receive the benefits of new services, technological advances, improved efficiency and competitive prices.

 My electric supplier contract is expiring.
 What are the expiration notice requirements?

 - Prior to your contract expiring, you should receive two contract renewal notices from your current supplier.
 The initial renewal notice should arrive 45-60 days prior to your contract’s expiration date.